google/highway/README.md

 It supports Arm, Power, RISC-V, WebAssembly and x86 targets.
 Has a high level interface, but fewer supported operations.

+[NumKong](https://github.com/ashvardanian/NumKong) a SIMD accelerated math C library focused on operations such as dot products and mixed precision matrix multiplications.
+It can be used from C++, Go, Python, Rust, Swift and WebAssembly.
+Accelerated operations are availble on ARM, LoongArch, Power, RISC-V and x86.

 ## Installation

 This project uses CMake to generate and build.
 In a Debian-based system you can